 7. Set the Temperature in the Range of 60 to 67 Degrees

 Several studies found that the optimal sleeping temperature is within the range of 60 and 67 degrees Fahrenheit.
 Research showed that “sleeping in a hot environment has also been shown to increases wakefulness and decreases slow wave sleep,” while sleeping in a colder environment better promotes deep sleep.
 Don’t be afraid to blast the AC for a great night’s sleep!

-These eight tips should help anyone who has trouble falling asleep.
+These eight tips on things to do before bed should help anyone who has trouble falling asleep.
 Keep them in mind, and you can enjoy a better night’s sleep and improve your health and daily capabilities as a result.